jujunet37/rDUINOSCope_2024_Big_Update/README.md

 - Same wiring than Khairey Nouhe design with all functionalities but focuser and fan connectors.
 - Now PCB is provided, gerber files are in the package.
-- Internal fan for box cooling, controlled by the UI.
+- Internal cooling fan, controlled by the UI.

 ### Software :